Glazed Pecans {Keto Friendly}

 Caramelized pecan halves in a white bowl.

 During the spring and summer, they go fantastic on salads, fruit desserts such as Baked Apples or Fruit Crisps.
-During the fall and winter, they top sweet potato recipes and even go great over green beans if you like that salty-sweet thing.
+During the fall and winter, you can use them to top off your sweet potato casserole, and even go great over green beans if you like that salty-sweet thing.

-This pecan recipe uses Swerve brown sugar as the sweetener.
+This Keto Candied Pecan recipe uses Swerve brown sugar as the sweetener.
 Pecans on their own are high in fiber and lots of vitamins and minerals with healthy fats.
-If you're watching your calories or your sugar intake, this is a great option as it's a fantastic zero-calorie brown sugar alternative.
+If you’re watching your calories or your sugar intake, this is a great option as it’s a fantastic zero-calorie brown sugar alternative.
 It works just like its regular brown sugar.
+I’ve tasted many many stevia based sweeteners and for a brown sugar alternative, this one is my favorite.

-• Easy recipe!
-Comes together in 5 minutes with simple ingredients
+• IT’S EASY AND QUICK!
+Comes together in 5 minutes on the stove with simple ingredients.

 Key Ingredients